theochem/horton/doc/user_postproc_espfit.rst

 Python interface to the ESP fitting code
 ========================================

-You can use the ESP cost function constructed with ``horton-esp-cost.py`` to implement customized charge fitting protocols, e.g. using bond-charge increments, constraints or hyperbolic restraints.
+You can use the ESP cost function constructed by ``horton-esp-cost.py`` script to implement customized charge fitting protocols, e.g. using bond-charge increments, constraints or hyperbolic restraints.
 At the beginning of such a custom script, the cost function can be loaded as follows: